Beat the Summer Heat with These Chilled Soups

 Serve in shallow bowls topped with crab and drizzled with remaining olive oil.
 Serves 4.

-Dürnberg 2015 Tradition Reserve Grüner Veltliner (Weinviertel).
+Dürnberg 2017 Tradition Reserve Grüner Veltliner (Weinviertel); $18, 92 points.
 “Grüner does translate to green,” says Seth Wilson, head sommelier at Booth One.
 “This wine exhibits fresh lime and youthful orchard fruits, but resting on its lees for 10 months gives it a beautiful yeastiness to complement the breadcrumbs blended into the soup.
 Secondary flavors of cucumber, white radish and white pepper heighten the savory, spicy and herbaceous flavors.”

 Courtesy Tracy Chang, chef/owner, PAGU, Cambridge, MA

 Ajoblanco is a classic cold soup from the Andalucía region of Spain.
 Tracy Chang embellishes hers with salmon roe, though trout roe or caviar would be delicious as well.
 Make breadcrumbs from white bread without the crusts to keep the soup light in color.
 Keep in mind that this soup is very rich, so serving sizes should be small.